 Once the parents have consented to an evaluation and the evaluation is completed, a group of people, including the child's parents and qualified professionals, work together to determine whether the child is eligible.
-A child is eligible for special education and related services if the evaluation shows that the child meets the educational definition of one or more of the 14 disability categories and needs special education and related services because of that disability.
+As explained above, a child is eligible for special education and related services if the evaluation shows that the child meets the educational definition of one or more of the 14 disability categories listed above and needs special education and related services because of that disability.